radiodan/radiodan.github.io/help/tutorials/simplest_radio_laptop_macos.md

 ---
 layout: page
-title:  "Make your own radio on a laptop"
+title:  "Make your own radio on a Mac OS X laptop or desktop"
 ---

-Make your own radio on a laptop
+Make your own radio on a Mac OS X laptop or desktop
 ===

 This guide explains how to use our software on a laptop or desktop machine.

 These are the instructions for Mac OS X (I used 10.9.5)

-It's intended for developers to use to ge started hacking, so we're going to install a minimal radio application.
+It's intended for developers to use to get started, so we're going to install a minimal radio application.

 What you need